losiecki/typescript_pixijs_template/README.md

 npm commands:

-dev - creates server, compiles typescript code on the fly to the build folder, copies html file to the build folder
+dev - creates server, compiles typescript code on the fly to the build folder, copies html file to the build folder.

-dist - copies and minifies all files (into dist folder), creates revisions, deletes console logs
+dist - copies and minifies all files (into dist folder), creates revisions, deletes console logs.

-commands are also available via vscode tasks
+Commands are also available via vscode tasks